ElenaCirstianaGheorghe/MazeGame/README.md

 # MazeGame
-It's a fun 7 level maze game build in Python.
+It's a fun maze game build in Python using text files for the levels' pattern.